MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-overview.md

 - Working across all customer touchpoints, real-time customer journeys are truly an end-to-end experience.

-## Personalize customer experiences with AI.
+## Personalize customer experiences with AI

 - Turn insights into relevant action with AI-driven recommendations for content, channels, and analytics.
 - [Customer Insights segment and profile integration](real-time-marketing-ci-profile.md) allows organizations to seamlessly leverage the deep customer understanding in Customer Insights.

-## Grow with a unified, adaptable platform.
+## Grow with a unified, adaptable platform

 - Easily customize and connect with tools you already use.
 - Efficiently manage compliance requirements and accessibility guidelines.